-Copyright 2009 © Dorling Kindersley Limited, London, A Penguin Company
+Reprinted with revisions 2011 Copyright 2009, 2011 © Dorling Kindersley Limited, London

 All rights reserved.
-Without limiting the rights under copyright reserved above, no part of this publication may be reproduced, stored in or introduced into a retrieval system, or transmitted in any form, or by any means (electronic, mechanical, photocopying, recording, or otherwise) without the prior written permission of both the copyright owner and the above publisher of this book.
-Published in Great Britain by Dorling Kindersley Limited.

-A catalog record for this book is available from the Library of Congress.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without the prior written permission of the copyright owner.
+A CIP catalogue record is available from the British Library.